jmd-jude/wayscribe-web-app-v1/domain-files/platform-context/platform-instructions.md

 - **discovers**: Let these emerge naturally through the consultation journey
 - **accelerators**: Mention these as helpful but never block progress

 The onboarding config tells you HOW to begin optimally, but always prioritize helping the user with whatever they can provide.
-A student without transcripts still deserves guidance; we'll work with self-reported GPA and experiences.
 The consultation adapts to meet users where they are.

 ## Fundamental Principles